Review of Sidewalk Accident Injury Claims and Liability in California

 - tree roots that push up sections of the sidewalk concrete.

-In order to prove a case for liability in sidewalk accidents, your injury lawyer must have a clear understanding of California law.
+To prove a case for liability in sidewalk accidents, your injury lawyer must have a clear understanding of California law.
 This would fall under the umbrella of a premises liability claim.

 The standard statute of limitations in California to file an injury claim is two years from the date of the sidewalk accident, but only six months if a government entity is involved.

 Failure to file a claim within these periods means you will be unable to recover any damages for your injuries.